 After untold eons, after living this new life for almost nine years, there was finally something worthy of his hatred.
 The vengeance inside him had unraveled.

 “Mr. Raleun.”
 Kaidus walked over to the man who was undoubtedly the leader.
 “I will ask you what I want to know, and you will tell me everything.
 Refusal will end with the life of your comrades, and it will not be painless.”
 He threatened.
 Not a shred of pity in his voice.

 To prove that he was not fooling around, one of the two unconscious body started writhing, then went limp.

 “You all will not be going so easily.”
-He cautioned.
-Kaidus could see the fear in their eyes.
-His little demonstration had the desired effect.
+He cautioned, and seeing the fear in their eyes, his little demonstration had produced the desired effect.